zype/zype-roku-scenegraph/Recipe.md

 #### Roku Device and Account

 In order to package your Roku app, you will need a Roku device.
-If you use Zype's app publishing tools, you will get the code for the application; however Roku's process for packaging apps requires that you sideload and package the app on a Roku device before you download the package from the device itself.
-Because you need a Roku device to sideload the app on, you will also need a Roku account in order to setup the device.
+If you use Zype's app production tools, you will get the code for the application; however Roku's process for packaging apps requires that you sideload and package the app on a Roku device before you download the package from the device itself.
+Because you need a Roku device to sideload the app on, you will also need a Roku account in order to set up the device.

 #### Zype Roku Endpoint License